kensanata/mastodon-archive/README.md

-# Mastodon Backup
+# Mastodon Archive

-This tool allows you to make a backup of your statuses, your favourites and the media in both your statuses and your favourites.
+This tool allows you to make a archive of your statuses, your favourites and the media in both your statuses and your favourites.
-From this backup, you can generate a simple text file, or a HTML file with or without media.
+From this archive, you can generate a simple text file, or a HTML file with or without media.
 Take a look at an [example](https://alexschroeder.ch/mastodon.weaponvsac.space.user.kensanata.html) if you're curious.